matthew-macgregor/dorkanoid/README.md

 	sudo apt-get install libsfml-dev build-essential

-There is a makefile in the root directory.
-From the root of the project:
+I use a python script for building the project.
+It works with Python 2 or 3:

-	make
+	python build.py

-This will build the application.
+As with make, this script will only build the source files that have been modified.

 ###License: